 Particle shape analysis and its applications

 As a result of the high information content obtained from the digital images made during the measurement procedure, the particle projections can be evaluated in many different ways.
-Depending on the application, the CAMSIZER measures the particle projections according to various areas, circumferences and lengths by making a high-resolution scan of each individual particle in 64 directions.
+Depending on the application, the CAMSIZER P4 / CAMSIZER X2 measures the particle projections according to various areas, circumferences and lengths by making a high-resolution scan of each individual particle in 64 directions.
 The results obtained can be, for example:

 Examples of particle shape analysis applications are: